Accessing Specimens and Data

 The Western Foundation of Vertebrate Zoology (WFVZ) loans skin specimens from its research collections for scientific and educational purposes that follow the goals and objectives of the institution.
 For main collection materials with full data, we do not send skin specimens outside of the U.S., and we do not loan these egg or nest specimens because of their fragility.
 We do loan teaching materials without data.

-Initial inquiries about all types of loans, or data needs, can be made via e–mail or telephone (805/388-9944), and must include a project description.
+Initial inquiries about all types of loans, or data needs, can be made via e–mail (Rene at wfvz dot org) or telephone (805/388-9944), and must include a project description.
 Nuestros empleados son bilingues, la informacion la pueden solicitar en ingles o en español.

 Bird specimens may be loaned to a qualified institution in the name of a professional ornithologist.
 With proper justification, investigators who are not located at or affiliated with an accredited institution can make arrangements to have specimens sent to a nearby facility, as long as a professional ornithologist at the institution is willing to accept responsibility for the specimens.
 The “Western Foundation of Vertebrate Zoology” should be acknowledged in any resulting publications that are at least partially based on information obtained from examination of the materials, and we request a reprint of any such publications for our library.